wiblingen/DASH-UPRAVA/README.md

 <i class="fas fa-exclamation-triangle"></i>  [ ! ] You will need an SD card of at
 least 4GB to install these disk images.

+## Installing `W0CHP-PiStar-Dash`

+The setup of the WPSD disk image is similar to that of Pi-Star’s:

 1. Download the image.
 2. Use a tool such as [Balena Etcher](https://www.balena.io/etcher) to write the image to your SD-Card.
 This tool will automatically decompress the `.xz` file as well.